My Eclectic Bites

 • ½ teaspoon garlic powder

-• 8 to 10 scallions/green onion, cut diagonally and thinly
+• 8 to 10 scallions/green onions, cut diagonally and thinly

 • ½ medium-size onion, thinly sliced